microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 }
 ```

-Do it again for the two following tasks:
+Do it again for the two following tasks: Create new Document and edit to add below.
+In the end you will have 3 separate documents in `tasks` collection.

 ```json
 {